heroku/node-heroku-client/docs/formation.md

 ### `id`

-*Unique identifier of this process type.*
+*unique identifier of this process type.*

 Example | Serialized? | Type
 --- | --- | ---